chris-x86-64/cavesoundmasker/README.md

-# Cave Sound Remover
+# Cave Sound Masker

-A resource pack designed to remove the spooky cave noises from Minecraft 1.12.2.
+A resource pack designed to hide the spooky cave noises from Minecraft 1.12.2.

 ## Usage